Kingjosh007/to-do-list-minimalist/README.md

 Later, I had to create a couple additional branches for testing purposes (using Jest):

-4. **Testing add and remove functions**
+4. Testing add and remove functions
-5. Testing status updates and repositioning of items
+5. **Testing edit task, status updates and repositioning of items, clear all completed**

 ## Live Demo